 Remember to not overdo it, however.
 You have a long journey tomorrow!

-Today is going to be a long journey for you!
-Leave as early in the AM as possible.
-Since you’ll be crossing two major passes of Rohtang and Kunzum, I should tell you that these are known of TERRIBLE traffic jams.
+Today is going to be a long journey for you in order to reach the base of Kanamo!
+Peak Leave as early in the AM as possible.
+Since you’ll be crossing two major passes of Rohtang and Kunzum, I should tell you that these are known for TERRIBLE traffic jams.
 Hence, leave before the sun rises, preferably!

 You will be taking the route towards Batal, crossing Rohtang Pass on the Manali-Leh Highway.
 Once you reach Gramphu, you’ll spot a diversion towards Batal-Kaza.
 This is the route you’ll be taking.
-Post Batal, you’ll be in the true Spiti Valley with tiny little villages and arid landscapes.
-You will have the best time gazing out your vehicle at this world so far from what you experience in the day to day life.
+Post-Batal, you’ll be in the true Spiti Valley with tiny little villages and arid landscapes.
+You will have the best time gazing out your vehicle in this world so far from what you experience in the day to day life.

 You’ll reach Kaza after a long journey.
 There are plenty of stay options available here.
 This is your Day 1 of acclimatization.